 1. USE YOUR CALENDARS.

 The art of effectively utilizing a calendar comes down to discipline.
 As soon as anything is mentioned in your life that includes a specific date or time, it needs to go into your calendar with a timely reminder.
 I used to only use my iPhone’s calendar to check the date.
 Now, I utilize that calendar for EVERYTHING.
 It’s perfect because I have my phone with me 24/7 and I even fill out the note section of the calendar event so I don’t forget any important details.
 If you’re old school and prefer written reminders, a yearly planner may suit you better.
 I personally keep one of these at my desk for work related things that I shouldn’t take up space in my mind when I’m off the clock.
-Separation is important in creating a work-life balance, which I’ll definitely discuss further in a later post.
+Preparation is important in creating a work-life balance, which I’ll definitely discuss further in a later post.

 2. LEARN TO SAY, “NO!”